Skip to Content

 One or more of these symptoms are present in nearly half of all heart attacks.
 They usually appear within 24 hours before the acute attack but can begin two to three weeks before the coronary event.

 The symptoms may last from a few minutes to several hours and can suddenly increase before the attack.
-Knowing the signs of heart attack may help you save a life — even your own or the life of someone you love.
+Knowing the signs of heart attack may help save your or the life of someone you love.

 Heart attack risk factors